apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 in bytes.
 The value should be between 16384 to 104857600 both inclusive (16 KB to 100 MB).
 The default value will be 8388608 (8 MB).

-`fs.azure.write.max.concurrent.requests`: To set the maximum concurrent write requests from an AbfsOutputStream instance  to server at any point of time.
-Effectively this will be the threadpool size within the AbfsOutputStream instance.
-Set the value in between 1 to 8 both inclusive.

-`fs.azure.write.max.requests.to.queue`: To set the maximum write requests that can be queued.
-Memory consumption of AbfsOutputStream instance can be tuned with this config considering each queued request holds a buffer.
-Set the value 3 or 4 times the value set for s.azure.write.max.concurrent.requests.

 `fs.azure.read.request.size`: To set the read buffer size.Specify the value in bytes.
 The value should be between 16384 to 104857600 both inclusive (16 KB to 100 MB).
 The default value will be 4194304 (4 MB).